giautm/portable-executable-library/README.md

-## PE Bliss
+# PE Bliss #

-### Cross-Platform Portable Executable C++ Library
+### Cross-Platform Portable Executable C++ Library ###

 Compatible with Windows and Linux (tested on MSVC++ 2008, 2010, GCC 4.4 on Linux).
 Currently tested on little-endian systems only and might not support big-endian ones.

 Library has many usage samples and is well unit-tested.

-Library is free to use in both commertial and non-commertial projects.
+_Library is free to use in both commertial and non-commertial projects.
 You can also modify and redistribute it.
-If you are using it, please, do not forget to specify the name or other copyright of PE Bliss somewhere in the description of your project.
+If you are using it, please, do not forget to specify the name or other copyright of PE Bliss somewhere in the description of your project._

+---

-A huge update is coming soon!
-Possible new features of the future update:
+**A huge update is coming soon!** Possible new features of the future update:

-more high-level classes and functions to work with PE resources;
+  * more high-level classes and functions to work with PE resources;

-high-level .NET PE parsing (metadata tables, signatures, resources);
+  * high-level .NET PE parsing (metadata tables, signatures, resources);

-C++/CLI wrapper, which allows .NET developers to use the library in C# or VB.NET projects;
+  * C++/CLI wrapper, which allows .NET developers to use the library in C# or VB.NET projects;

-more samples and tests;
+  * more samples and tests;

-bugfixes.
+  * bugfixes.

+---

-Current version: 1.0.0
+**Current version: 1.0.0**

-### Summary
+### Summary ###

 [+] Read 32- and 64-bit PE files (PE, PE+) for Windows, work similar with both formats

 [+] Create PE/PE+ binaries from scratch